COVID-19 pandemic causes surge in poison exposures

 With people more focused than ever before on sanitizing their homes in order to protect their families against COVID-19, experts are warning people to use caution when using cleaning products.

-The Illinois Poison Center (IPC) has reported that exposures to cleaning products are up 30% compared to the same time last year.
+The Illinois Poison Center (IPC) reported in 2020 that exposures to cleaning products are up 30% compared to the same time in 2019.
 The IPC shared the following examples of exposures they are seeing as a result of COVID-19:

 - People using non-traditional chemicals to wash their hands (e.g. bleach, hydrogen peroxide, wipes, etc.) instead of regular hand soap resulting in rash/irritation and cracked skin.